Joystream/joystream/testnets/acropolis/specification/runtime/content-directory.md

 in the root entry.
 Possible uses are:

 * For structuring podcast/video episodes in a series.
-* For providing multiple languate tracks, subtitle tracks, commentary, etc. for video content.
+* For providing multiple  language tracks, subtitle tracks, commentary, etc. for video content.
 * etc.